ImStaked/Pathrock-Share/Subquery/proxy/README.md

           # Upgraded connections are directed to specific backend
           use_backend astar_websocket_backend if hdr_connection_upgrade hdr_upgrade_websocket

-          # All other requests go to a different backend that requires different options than http backend
+          # All other requests go to default backend
           default_backend astar_backend

       backend astar_websocket_backend